How to farewell fast fashion

 If buying new really is your only option, it’s OK.
 Buy from brands that work to reduce waste and treat their workers fairly.
 The platform Good On You allows you to search brands and understand their credentials quickly.
 You can also shop THE ICONIC’s considered edit for fashion forward pieces that don’t hurt the planet.

-Garage Sale Trail is happening online and in neighbourhoods across Australia this Saturday 21 & Sunday 22 November.
+Garage Sale Trail is happening next on Saturday 13 & Sunday 14 November 2021.

 Thanks to the support of councils across Australia, it’s free to get involved and is open to anybody and everybody.

-You get your very own customisable sale page on the site, will be added to our national map (viewed by 300,000 eyeballs) and get free promotional materials, tips and tricks to help you sell big and stay Covid-safe on the Trail.
+You get your very own customisable sale page on the site, will be added to our national map (viewed by 300,000 eyeballs) and get free promotional materials, tips and tricks.